babel/babel/experimental/babel-preset-env/README.md

 #### Support all plugins in Babel that are considered `latest`

+> Default behavior without options is the same as `babel-preset-latest`.

 [#14](https://github.com/babel/babel-preset-env/issues/14) - It won't include `stage-x` plugins. env will support all plugins in what we consider the latest version of Javascript (by matching what we do in [`babel-preset-latest`](http://babeljs.io/docs/plugins/preset-latest/)).

 #### Determine the lowest common denominator of plugins to be included in the preset